thomassuedbroecker/gitops-app-of-apps/README.md

 # gitops-app-of-apps

-This is an example to setup app an apps pattern for ArgoCD.
+This is an example to setup [app an apps pattern for ArgoCD](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).

-Using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ).
+We using the basic setup of the blog post from ["Use Software Everywhere and IasCable to setup GitOps on a Red Hat OpenShift Cluster in a Virtual Private Cloud on IBM Cloud"](https://wp.me/paelj4-1tZ).

 That means: